minnibb/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** <br>
-- As the phone number field is compulsory, if a student does not have a contact number, you can add his or her parent's phone number instead!
+**Tip:** As the phone number field is compulsory, if a student does not have a contact number, you can add his or her parent's phone number instead!
   </box>

 **Examples:**